Endometrial Ablation

 What is endometrial ablation?

-Endometrial ablation is a procedure which eliminates the lining of the uterus and stops the menstrual bleeding in many women.
-In some women, menstrual bleeding does not stop but is reduced to normal or lighter levels.
+Endometrial ablation is a procedure which eliminates the lining of the uterus and stops the menstrual bleeding in many people.
+In some, menstrual bleeding does not stop but is reduced to normal or lighter levels.
 If ablation does not control heavy bleeding, further treatment or surgery may be required.

 Why is endometrial ablation done?